 - Acadia National park, Mansions, Penobscot Bay, Eggomoggin Reach – 180 total miles.

-● Egg Rock ● Baker ● Great Duck ● Bear Island
+● Egg Rock ● Mark Island (Winter Harbor) ● Baker Island ● Great Duck Island

 Tour Guide Bios:

-Jeremy D’Entremont: An author of more than ten books, including The Lighthouses of Maine, Great Shipwrecks of the Maine Coast, and The Lighthouse Handbook: New England.
-Jeremy is past president and historian for the American Lighthouse Foundation.
+Jeremy D’Entremont: An author of more than twenty books, including The Lighthouses of Maine, Great Shipwrecks of the Maine Coast, and The Lighthouse Handbook: New England.
+Jeremy is president and historian for the American Lighthouse Foundation.

 Bob Trapani: The executive director of the American Lighthouse Foundation and former director of the Maine Lighthouse Museum.
 Bob is an enthusiastic lighthouse technician for the US Coast Guard and in this capacity regularly visits Maine’s offshore and island Lighthouses.